Subscribe to feed | Login |

 Libraries

-• The Mitchell Library in Glasgow has the minutes of the Glasgow Emancipation Society and related documents.
+• The Mitchell Library in Glasgow has the minutes of the Glasgow Emancipation Society and related documents in the William Smeal Collection.